getodk/docs/odkx-src/survey-form-processing.rst

                             'builder', 'controller', 'd3', 'jqueryCsv', 'combodate'],
       function(...) {...})

-Once the ODK frameworks has loaded, the body of the function is executed.
+Once the ODK-X frameworks has loaded, the body of the function is executed.
 The body then initializes the parsequery object (needed to avoid circular references):

 .. code-block:: javascript